The body of a missing 2-year-old girl was found in a river. Her father was charged with felony neglect.

 When a law enforcement officer arrived at the scene, Sweet initially said he had dropped his daughter off at someone’s house.
 But then his story changed, police said.

 In the early hours of Nov.
-24, Sweet took some methamphetamine and marijuana and went to a casino with a person named Jodi Miller, he told detectives, according to an affidavit that was submitted for Sweet’s arrest.
+24, Sweet took some methamphetamine and marijuana and went to a casino with a person named Jodi Miller, he told detectives, according to an affidavit submitted for Sweet’s arrest.
 Because Emma’s mother had to work that day, Sweet and Miller went back to his house to pick up the girl later in the morning, and they all subsequently went to Miller’s house, according to the affidavit.

 Around 3:30 p.m., Sweet took Miller to work and brought Emma along.
 But after he dropped Miller off, he took a wrong turn and “ended up driving around in some fields” and then eventually to the top of an embankment where he could see the river, according to the affidavit.